tavikukko/tavikukko.github.io/_posts/2015-11-15-Setting-Up-Blog-In-Github-Pages.md

 Followed this [blog](http://www.hakshak.com/2015/01/04/learning_github.io_jekyll_and_poole/)
 post to set up blog in github pages with jekyll.
 As I did this on Windows 10, had to find also information from this [blog](http://jekyll-windows.juthilo.com/1-ruby-and-devkit/) how to get Ruby rollin in it.
+For fine tuning Jekyll blog, read [Joshua Landes's](http://joshualande.com/jekyll-github-pages-poole/) excellent post about it.

 ### Building and running
 * To build site: bundle exec jekyll build